What is Palindrome in Python? Codes, Algorithms, and more

 Palindrome in Python Algorithm

-Consider the algorithm for the Problem Statement: Find if a string is a Palindrome or not.
+The algorithm for the problem statement, Find if a string is a Palindrome or not, is as follows:

-1. Check if the index first and index last letters are the same; if not the same, return false.
+• Check if the digits on the first index are the same as the last index; if not the same, return false.

-2. Repeat step 2 by incrementing the first index and decrementing the last index
+• Increment the first index and decrease the last index

-Now let us consider an algorithm for the Problem Statement: Find if a number is a Palindrome or not.
+Now, let us consider an algorithm for the problem statement: Write the algorithm to find whether a number is a Palindrome number in python.

 1. Copy the input number in another variable to compare them later.

-2. Next, we reverse the given number.
-To reverse the number, follow these steps:
+2. Next, we logically reverse the given number.
+To do that, follow these steps:

-3. Remove the last digit from the number. number = number / 10.
+3. Remove the last digit from the original number by performing number = number / 10.

-4. If the numbers are the same, then the number is a palindrome, else it is not
+4. If the numbers are the same, then the number is a palindrome; otherwise, it is not.

 Now that we have the algorithm, let us convert it into code by following a similar logic.